A Jew’s Guide to New Year’s Eve

 * * *

-It comes down to this: If you would join in the revelries of New Year’s Eve, you could, if you had a mind to, justify doing it for any number of historically appropriate reasons.
-You can do it because of the Roman gods turning chaos to cosmos (perfect for pagans); you can do it in memory of Pope Sylvester (just right for anti-Semites); you can do it to commemorate William the Conqueror (tailor-made for Anglophiles); you can do it to mark the advent of Pope Gregory’s much improved calendar (terrific for math/science/astronomy buffs); you can do it to celebrate Jesus’ bris (my personal favorite); or you can do it just because it’s a convenient pretext to get hammered (most everyone else’s favorite, judging by appearances…so I hope you don’t have to drive to a party this evening, because it’s amateurs’ night).
+It all comes down to this: If you would join in the revelries of New Year’s Eve, you could, if you had a mind to, justify doing it for any number of historically appropriate reasons.
+You can do it because of the Roman gods turning chaos to cosmos—perfect for pagans.
+You can do it in memory of Pope Sylvester—just right for anti-Semites.
+You can do it to commemorate William the Conqueror—tailor-made for Anglophiles.
+You can do it to mark the advent of Pope Gregory’s much improved calendar—terrific for math/science/astronomy buffs.
+You can do it to celebrate Jesus’ bris—my personal favorite.
+Or you can do it just because it’s a convenient pretext to get hammered—most everyone else’s favorite, judging by appearances…… So I hope you don’t have to drive to a party this evening, because it’s amateurs’ night.

-[1] In the Eastern rite it is January 2, the reason for the distinction not being particular germane to the discussion.
+[1] In the Eastern rite it is January 2, the reason for the distinction not being particular germane to this discussion.